denisewong1/AFL-Statistics/codebook/dfGame.md

+All match results from 1897 to current from https://afltables.com/afl/stats/biglists/bg3.txt

 data.frame':	15407 obs. of  18 variables:
  $ GameID         : int  1 2 3 4 5 6 7 8 9 10 ...